Flavorful Chicken Broccoli Rice Casserole

-This easy chicken broccoli casserole is going to be a new favorite healthy family dinner recipe.
-Flavorful, full of healthy ingredients and a complete meal all in on dish!
+This easy Chicken Broccoli Rice Casserole is going to be a new favorite healthy family dinner recipe.
+Flavorful, full of good-for-you ingredients and a complete meal all in on dish!
 Easily dairy-free and gluten free.

 Healthy casserole recipe